Victoria Azarenka

-Azarenka has won 21 WTA singles titles, including two Grand Slam singles titles at the 2012 and 2013 Australian Open, becoming the first Belarusian player, male or female, to win a Grand Slam tournament singles title.
+Victoria Fiodaraŭna Azarenka (born 31 July 1989) is a Belarusian professional tennis player.
+She has been ranked as the world No. 1 in women's singles by the Women's Tennis Association (WTA), having held the position for a total of 51 weeks (including as the year-end No. 1 in 2012).
+Azarenka has won 21 WTA Tour-level singles titles, including two majors at the 2012 and 2013 Australian Opens, becoming the first Belarusian to win a major singles title.

 Azarenka is also a three-time major finalist at the US Open, finishing runner-up to Serena Williams in both 2012 and 2013 and to Naomi Osaka in 2020.
-In singles she also won six Premier Mandatory tournaments (including the Sunshine Double in 2016), four Premier 5 tournaments, and the singles bronze medal at the 2012 Summer Olympics in London.
-She was the runner-up at the 2011 WTA Finals to Petra Kvitová, reached four other Grand Slam singles semifinals (Australian Open in 2023 (Wimbledon in 2011 and 2012 and the French Open in 2013), and had nine other major quarterfinal appearances.
-She finished with a year-end top 10 singles ranking for five consecutive years between 2009 and 2013.
+In singles, she has won six Premier Mandatory tournaments (including the Sunshine Double in 2016), four Premier 5 tournaments, and the singles bronze medal at the 2012 London Olympics.
+She was runner-up at the 2011 WTA Finals to Petra Kvitová.
+She finished with a year-end top 10 singles ranking from 2009 to 2013.

-Azarenka has won nine WTA doubles titles (including two Premier Mandatory and two Premier 5 titles), reached four Grand Slam finals in women's doubles, and reached a career-high ranking of No. 7 in the world on 7 July 2008.
-She has won three mixed doubles titles — two being Grand Slam titles at the 2007 US Open with compatriot Max Mirnyi and the 2008 French Open with Bob Bryan, and the third being the Olympic gold medal in mixed doubles at the 2012 London Olympics with Mirnyi.
+Azarenka has won 10 WTA Tour doubles titles (including one WTA 1000, two Premier Mandatory, and two Premier 5 titles), reached four major finals in women's doubles, and reached a career-high ranking of No. 7 in the world on 7 July 2008.
+She has won three mixed doubles titles — two major titles at the 2007 US Open with compatriot Max Mirnyi and the 2008 French Open with Bob Bryan, and the Olympic gold medal in mixed doubles at the 2012 London Olympics with Mirnyi.